mikeparker/for-win/COMMON-ERRORS.md

 Are you using Cisco AnyConnect?
 - stop Cisco agent, restart docker, start Cisco agent.

+`Unable to start: The running command stopped because the preference variable "ErrorActionPreference" or common parameter is set to Stop: 'MobyLinuxVM' failed to start.

+Failed to start the virtual machine 'MobyLinuxVM' because one of the Hyper-V components is not running.

+'MobyLinuxVM' failed to start.
+(Virtual machine ID E29796F3-81DE-4BA7-81DC-986110B3E602)

+The Virtual Machine Management Service failed to start the virtual machine 'MobyLinuxVM' because one of the Hyper-V components is not running (Virtual machine ID E29796F3-81DE-4BA7-81DC-986110B3E602). at Start-MobyLinuxVM, : line 287`

+?

 `no space left on device`
 - Typically  you've run out of space because of images, volumes, logs etc. Various ways of looking at whats there and deleting it.